IMPORTANT: CVA Exam pricing increased as of July 1, 2018. Exam fees are now $135. Thank you!

 TVMA has made every effort to develop the CVA program as a cost effective service to our members and other veterinarians in Texas.
 We have priced each component of the program at the lowest possible cost consistent with a high-quality educational and certification program.
 These costs are outlined below:

-- Level II and Level III training materials are no longer available
+- Level II and Level III online training available HERE

 - *All materials must be paid for by the employing veterinarian*

 The educational materials for CVA Level I are available for purchase from theTexas Veterinary Medical Association.
-You may order these materials by phone 512/ 452-4224 or online at your convenience.
+You may order these materials by phone 512/ 610-6652 or emailing email@example.com.
 While purchase of these materials is not mandatory to sit for the exam, TVMA believes it is a very beneficial tool for any veterinary assistant committed to the field.

 - Certification Fees: